embassy-rs/chiptool/README.md

 ## PACs using chiptool

-Tested with the RP2040 SVD.
+It is mainly used by [Embassy project][embassy] to generate PACs targeting Raspberry Pi RP2040 and RP2350, Atmel STM32-series and Nordic Semiconductor nRF5x-series microcontrollers.
 Other SVDs might not work quite right yet.

 - https://github.com/embassy-rs/rp-pac
 - https://github.com/embassy-rs/nrf-pac